×

 Picada

-A picada is a typical Argentine dish usually served as a starter, although sometimes as a main course.
+A picada is a typical dish of Argentine and Uruguayan cuisine usually served as a starter, although sometimes as a main course.
 Related to the Italian antipasto and the Spanish tapas brought by massive immigration, it consists of a serving of savory snack and finger foods.
-A characteristic picada includes cheeses, cured meats, fermented sausages, olives and peanuts.
-One of the most popular dishes in Argentine cuisine, picadas are a social event that involves gathering with family or friends.
+A characteristic picada includes cheeses, cured meats, fermented sausages, olives and peanuts, although this varies depending on the country and who prepares it.
+One of the most popular dishes in the Rio de la Plata cuisine, picadas are a social event that involves gathering with family or friends.
 The origin of the picada is controversial.
-It is considered a culinary heritage of the massive Spanish and Italian immigration to the country, introducing the tradition of tapas and antipasto, respectively.
-Some consider the picada to be the successor to the previous concept of "copetín".
-In 1940s Buenos Aires' restaurants, a copetín was a tapas-inspired started served in a metal "triolet" plate, that included olives, potato chips, peanuts and palitos salados (flour-based snack sticks).
+It is considered a culinary heritage of the massive Spanish and Italian immigration to the Río de la Plata region —encompassing both Argentina and Uruguay—, introducing the tradition of tapas and antipasto, respectively.

 Source: Wikipedia